pyinvoke/invoke/sites/docs/concepts/context.rst

 --------------------------

-The `~invoke.context.Context` objects offer access to various config options - including ones set on the loaded `.Collection` objects.  `.Collections`' `~.Collection.configure` method associates keys and values, which are then available on the `~invoke.context.Context` via dict syntax.
+The `~invoke.context.Context` objects offer access to various config options - including ones set on the loaded `.Collection` objects.  `Collections
+<.Collection>`' `~.Collection.configure` method associates keys and values,
+which are then available on the `~invoke.context.Context` via dict syntax.

 This makes it easy to move otherwise 'hardcoded' default values into a config structure which downstream users are free to redefine.
 Let's apply this to our